jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 ride.exe drivers.txt users.txt output0.txt output1.txt output2.txt phoneNumber cancel
 ```

-The only difference between this command and the first command is the last argument here is cancel, whereas in the first command, the last argument is request.
+The only difference between this command and the first command is the last argument here is *cancel*, whereas in the first command, the last argument is *request*.

 When a user cancels a request, you should just cancel the request; when a driver cancels a request, you should cancel the request, but at the same time, find another closest driver for this user.